-The earth blooms into various shades of colors and hues on the onset of spring and the yellowish white blossoms of mangoes adorning the lusty boughs soon matured into green mangoes.
-These green mangoes has a very piquant taste, and when you eat them raw with just black salt and red chilies it tickles your senses and you craves for more.
+The earth blooms into various shades of colors and hues on the onset of spring and the yellowish white blossoms of mangoes adorning the lusty boughs soon matured into tender green mangoes.
+These green mangoes has a very sharp piquant taste, and when you bite softly into the tender flesh and lick it with just black salt and red chilies it tickles your senses and you crave for more.
 The green mango besides having a very amusing taste is loaded with vitamins and phytochemicals, rich in iron and calcium, good for skin and nature’s true gift.

 In this recipe of green mango chutney, sugar is being substituted with jaggery / molasses which enhances its health quotient.
 Roasted panch phoron / Bengali five spices lends a nice flavour to the chutney, which is sweet and sour (not too tart) at the same time.

-Jaggery / molasses (crushed): 2-3 tbsp according to taste
+- Jaggery / molasses (crushed / powdered): 4-6 tbsp or according to taste

-Roast the panch phoron / Bengali five spices (an equal mix of radhuni / wild celery seeds (can be substitute with mustard seeds) , cumin seeds, fenugreek seeds, nigella / kalonji, fennel seeds) and crushed them coarsely in a mortar.
+- Roast the panch phoron / Bengali five spices (an equal mix of radhuni / wild celery seeds (can be substitute with mustard seeds) , cumin seeds, fenugreek seeds, nigella / kalonji, fennel seeds) on a tawa till it turn into a shade darker and crushed them coarsely in a mortar.

 - Roast the fennel seeds too and crushed it coarsely in a mortar

 - Sprinkle the roasted panch phoron and fennel seeds over the chutney, close the lid, switch off the heat and let it stand for 5 minute.
 This will favour the mingling of spices.

 - I sometimes add pinch of red chilli powder or chilli flakes too to give it a nice punch.
 But that is pure optional.

 - This chutney can be enjoyed both hot or cold or as preferred.